Julius Nyerere: TANU in government: 1959–1961

 In March 1959, the new British Governor of Tanganyika, Richard Turnbull, gave TANU five of the twelve ministerial posts available in the colony's government.
 Turnbull was prepared to work for a peaceful transition to independence.
 In 1959, Nyerere visited Edinburgh.
 In 1960, he attended a conference of independent African states in Addis Ababa, Ethiopia, at which he presented a paper calling for the formation of an East African Federation.
 He suggested that Tanganyika could delay its attainment of independence from the British Empire until neighbouring Kenya and Uganda were able to do the same.
 In his view, it would be much easier for the three countries to unite at the same point as independence than after it, for beyond that point their respective governments might feel that they were losing sovereignty through unification.
-Many senior TANU members opposed the idea of delaying Tanganyikan independence; the party had been growing, and as of 1960 had over a million members.
+Many senior TANU members opposed the idea of delaying Tanganyikan independence; the party had been growing, and as of 1960 had more than a million members.

 In the August 1960 general election, TANU won 70 of the 71 available seats.
 As TANU's leader, Nyerere was called to form a new government; he became its chief minister.
 That year, British Prime Minister Harold Macmillan gave his "Wind of Change" speech, indicating British willingness to dismantle the empire in Africa.
 In March 1961, a constitutional conference was held in Dar es Salaam to determine the nature of an independent constitution; both anti-colonial campaigners and British officials attended.
 As a concession to the UK's colonial secretary Iain Macleod, Nyerere agreed that after independence, Tanganyika would retain the British Queen Elizabeth II as its head of state for a year before becoming a republic.
 In May, Tanganyika achieved self-governance.
 One of Nyerere's first acts as prime minister was to stop the supply of Tanganyikan labourers to South African gold mines.
 Although this resulted in a loss of around £500,000 a year for Tanganyika, Nyerere regarded it as a necessary act in expressing opposition to the apartheid system of white-minority rule and racial segregation implemented in South Africa.